TijsTT/justforshow/README.md

 new JustForShow('[data-jfs]', 'animate-from');
 ```

 In the example above, JFS will be watching for scroll events of the elements with the given selector `'[data-jfs]'`.
 This needs to be passed as a string as the first parameter.
 The callback of those scroll events depends on the second parameter, which hold the options.
-If a string is passed, then JFS will try to look for an included preset with the given name, e.g 'animate-from'.
+If a string is passed, then JFS will try to look for an included preset with the given name, e.g `'animate-from'`.
 Otherwise it expects an object which allows for much more detailed options to be set.

 Example of the JFS options, which are all set to their default values:
 ```js